zheeno/jists/_posts/2026-07-31-stacked-prs-are-now-live-on-github.md

 ![Featured image](https://picsum.photos/seed/github%2Csoftware+engineering%2Ccode+review/1600/900)

-## TITLE

-Stacked PRs are now live on GitHub

-## META

-A practical breakdown of what’s happening with **Stacked PRs are now live on GitHub** — and what to do about it.
+In practice, **Stacked PRs are now live on GitHub** matters because it changes what you can ship—faster, with fewer failure modes, or with better economics.

+But trends only feel “obvious” after the first wave of adoption.
+Before that, teams usually miss the tradeoffs.

-## What’s Happening
+## What changed

 This trend is getting attention because it changes the economics of one of three things: **how people build**, **how people decide**, or **how teams ship**.

+## Why it matters now

-When a topic becomes mainstream, you don’t just see “buzz.”
-You see patterns: new workflows form, best practices get copied, and tools start competing on convenience.
+When something becomes mainstream, you don’t just see “buzz.”
+You see patterns:
+- New workflows form
+- Best practices get copied
+- Tools start competing on convenience

-## The Full Picture
+## The hidden constraint

-Think of this as a pipeline:
-- A capability emerges (or a constraint gets removed)
-- Early adopters test it in real work
-- Platforms react by baking it in, changing UX, or tightening enforcement

-That means the biggest risk isn’t that the trend “goes away.”
-It’s that you adopt it without understanding the tradeoffs.
+The biggest risk isn’t that the trend “goes away.”
+It’s that you adopt it without understanding the constraints (inputs, incentives, and where the bottleneck actually moves).

-## Key Takeaways
+## Key takeaways

 - What changed (and why it matters right now)
 - Who benefits first (and who gets left behind)